20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 The final fight scene from Million Dollar Baby is one of those that leaves a deep and long-lasting emotional impact on you.

-Hilary Swank does an amazing job as the hard-working boxer Maggie Fitzgerald, who slowly works her way up the ranks until this pivotal moment.
+Hilary Swank does a fantastic job as the hard-working boxer Maggie Fitzgerald, who slowly works her way up the ranks until this pivotal moment.

 Sure, you can find more flashy boxing choreography and camera moves in other fight scenes – like the one-take boxing fight from CREED – but it’s hard to find a more emotional beating than this.

-I loved this movie so much, but I never want to see it again!
+I loved this movie, but I never want to see it again!

 13. Man of Tai Chi (2013).
 Job Interview Fight Scene